 The proposed solution: Individual promotions powered by Artificial Intelligence

-SO1 helped this retailer return their promotions to a source of incremental value, by providing personalized offers to each individual loyalty card customer based on SO1's Artificial Intelligence.
+SO1 (Segment of One) helped this retailer return their promotions to a source of incremental value, by providing personalized offers to each individual loyalty card customer based on SO1's Artificial Intelligence.

 SO1 has created a powerful AI for retail which is capable of understanding consumer preferences, predicting a consumer's willingness-to-pay for each product in a store and therefore personalizing promotions for users in real-time and across communication channels.
 The SO1 Engine sources the entire portfolio of the retailer and automatically selects the right products for each individual consumer and adjusts discounts such that revenue, profit, or consumer satisfaction are maximized.
 These features are commonly known as Targeting, Recommendation and Price/Discount Optimization Engines.

 For this retailer, the pilot project was set up to last 8 weeks and was restricted to 60 stores within the area of Berlin, Germany.
 The pilot was preceded by a joint integration period of 12 weeks.
 This integration period included the transmission of historical basket data to train SO1’s algorithms on (a) the specific assortment per store and (b) the specific customer behaviour at this retailer.
 This procedure guaranteed best-in-class results starting with the first distributed offers.

 Loyalty card customers received individual offer feeds containing 5 relevant products and individually adjusted discounts.
 Discounts were granted in the form of loyalty points.
 The customer just needed to scan his loyalty card at a Kiosk system positioned in the entrance area of the selected stores and his or her individual feeds got printed (check-in couponing).
 Offers were valid for the day of printing only.
 Deal-stacking was avoided thanks to an automated matching of offered coupons with the weekly's circular offers.